markoo/Projects/README.md

 Some details:

 * I will use Python to solve these.
 Why?
 Because I want to learn the language quickly.
-* I have no interest in making games, so I'm excluding those from the list below.
 * The projects WILL be made in the order posted. (planning for 1 a day)
 * I may not be able to complete all of them.
 * My method of solving them may not be the best.